 How to decode a JWT

-- Copy the token — from an
+- Copy the token from wherever it lives, an

 What's inside a JWT?